Yiruz/finalProject/README.md

 Our project is a simple, retro version of the Legend of Zelda.
 The user travels four maps as Link and fights monsters  to save the princess, Zelda.

 Directions to Compile/Run:
 Since the project was done in processing, all you have to do is click the play button.
-The file/game will be called Game.
+The file/game will be called zelda3.

 Directions for Use:
 You must collect the Triforce of Wisdom before moving onto the next level.
 To move, click the arrow keys.
 The space key is for atacking.